 Purpose of MRI Forearm (One Side Only)

-Detecting tumors, cysts, or vascular malformations.
+Tumor, cyst, or vascular malformations.

 Indications for MRI Forearm (One Side Only)

-Swelling, redness, or signs of infection.
+Presence of swelling, redness, or infection.

 Procedure of MRI Forearm (One Side Only)